-Though Sano hoped so too, this wasn’t really what he wanted to talk about.
-It was time to get the long-anticipated reaction from Kenshin.
+Though Sano hoped so too, this wasn’t what he wanted to talk about.
+Time to get the long-anticipated reaction from Kenshin.
 So he replied, “Well, hopefully this guy won’t bother her again now I’ve taught him a lesson.”

 Kenshin glanced down.
 “We should do something with him.”

 “Why?”
 Sano started moving away from the recumbent form.
 “Though I did leave him in pretty bad shape, didn’t I?”

 Joining him with only a brief backward look and slight shrug, Kenshin smiled up at Sano.
 “You did.
 You have clearly been training.”

 “And it has been well worth it,” Kenshin assured him.
 And he sounded impressed!
 He really did!!